-Google uses structured data to make it easier to record and classify the content of a page.
+Google uses such data to more easily capture and classify the content of a page.
 In addition, data structuring is used to represent particular search result functions and improvements.
 These are the so-called rich snippets or rich results and also the Google Knowledge Graph.

 The schema.org system is used for this purpose.
 Schema.org is a joint initiative of Google, Microsoft, Yahoo and Yandex with the aim of creating, maintaining and promoting schemas for structured data on the Internet, on websites, in e-mails and beyond.